xylo/Formsender/readme.md

-# Formsender add-on for Vaadin 6
+# FormSender add-on for Vaadin 6

-This is a fork of [https://github.com/ripla/Formsender](https://github.com/ripla/Formsender), a simple add-on that enables you to perform HTTP POST requests on the client-side.
+This is a fork of [FormSender](https://github.com/ripla/Formsender), a simple add-on that enables you to perform HTTP POST requests on the client-side.
 See [the Directory](http://vaadin.com/addon/formsender) for more info.

 ### Improvements